microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 ## Security note

 To make this example as accesible as possible, SAS tokens and default AKS security settings are in place.
 In a production environment, a more secure option is to use managed identities for the various services to talk to each other in Azure (for instance, allowing Azure Kubernetes Service to pull from Azure Container Registry) & [AKS security baseline](https://github.com/mspnp/aks-fabrikam-dronedelivery).

-## Final solution

-Thanks for participating in these hands-on challenges!
-Hopefully you've learned about Dapr and how to use it.
-Obviously, these challenges barely scratch the surface of what is possible with Dapr.
-We have not touched upon subjects like: hardening production environments, actors, integration with Azure Functions, Azure API Management and Azure Logic Apps just to name a few.
-So if you're interested in learning more, I suggest you read the [Dapr documentation](https://docs.dapr.io).